THE BALANCE CONCEPT IN HEALING AND DEVELOPMENT

 MENTAL AND EMOTIONAL BALANCE

-In addition to establishing good study habits, positive mental attitudes and excellent moral and spiritual values, a very helpful additional procedure to achieve mental and emotional balance is the Pushing Down Exercise.
+In addition to establishing good study habits, positive mental attitudes and excellent moral and spiritual values, a very helpful additional procedure to achieve mental and emotional balance is the Pulling Down Exercise.
 It is discussed in a separate article.

 Emotional balancing is also a critical area, so that one is not hyper or manic, yet also not depressed and discouraged.
 This may sound easy, but it is quite difficult for many people, especially those who are not feeling well.